v4-adi/Pixel/README.md

  Allow users to search and browse images available on Flickr.
  Architecture:
  **Pixel follows Model View Presenter Architecture.**
- This app is doesn't uses any architecture framework or third party libraries
+ This app doesn't uses any architecture framework or third party libraries

 Language: **Kotlin**